 A Change of Plans

 The need for a new office for Darnton & Hersh revived old opportunities.
 This time, the search for business space included the added intent to create a recording and performance space for a not-for-profit organization.
 After considering a few different options, a lease was drawn up at 11 East Adams.
-Cash from the sale of the lease at 30 East Adams would fund the build-out of the recording and performance space.
+Cash from the sale of the lease at 30 East Adams would fund the build out of the recording and performance space.
 The room would be named after one of the most admired classic violin makers, Bartolomeo Giuseppe Guarneri “del Gesu” (1698-1744).
 And so, Guarneri Hall was born.

 As working musicians, the Darnton & Hersh partners had observed that most recording studios were acoustically dead and physically unsuited for live audiences.
-On the other hand, recording in live performance spaces could come with enormous, technical challenges.
+On the other hand, recording in live performance spaces can come with enormous, technical challenges.
 The goal for Guarneri Hall would be innovative, but seemingly straightforward — to create a resonant environment for both listening and recording, with optimized acoustics for stringed instruments, and able to accommodate an audience of 60.
 As it turned out, the concept would be far easier to describe than to execute.

 Calling in the Pros